 Global mission trips require significant planning.
 Before you head out on your mission, please make sure you’ve made the following preparations:

 Before going on a trip, you are required to attend the International Equipping Course, a three-session course that trains you for Downline Missions.
-The sessions are typically offered in 60-75 minute classes a few times during the year.
+The sessions are typically one hour classes a few times during the year.
 In addition to these three sessions, each team typically has one to four meetings that only include the team for a specific trip.
 Each team will also have training previews for those teaching Downline material.

 Readiness for Missions: